Iasa-Global/btabok/pages/engagement_model/technical_debt.md

 Technical Debt Overview
 =======================

-The concept of Technical Debt is commonly used, and misused, in [agile](https://btabok.iasaglobal.org/btabok_3/digital-outcome-model/agility/) projects.
+The concept of Technical Debt is commonly used, and misused, in [agile](agility.md){:target="_blank"} projects.
 When used correctly it can be a valuable way of delivering business value early and avoiding waste, when used badly it can lead to fragile products which become harder and harder to change.
 Architects need to understand when to use the concept in the right way to help deliver value for the business.

-**A definition:\
+**A definition:**
-**Technical Debt consists of design or implementation constructs that are expedient in the short term but that set up a technical context that can make a future change more costly or impossible.
+Technical Debt consists of design or implementation constructs that are expedient in the short term but that set up a technical context that can make a future change more costly or impossible.
 Technical debt is a contingent liability whose impact is limited to internal system qualities -- primarily, but not only, maintainability and evolvability

  Kruchten, Nord and Ozkaya "Managing Technical Debt" -- 2019